 Elbow tendonitis is inflammation of the elbow tendons.
 There are two types of elbow tendonitis.
 Tennis elbow (lateral epicondylitis) occurs on the outside part of the elbow.
 Golfer’s elbow (medial epicondylitis) occurs on the inner.
 Both have the same symptoms and cause.
 Symptoms are pain, tenderness, weakness, and stiffness.
 The cause is overuse.
 People who play racquet, club, and throwing sports are most at risk.
 As are gymnasts, weightlifters, and manual laborers.
 The mechanisms of injury are:

-When diagnosing elbow tendonitis, Orthopaedic Institute of Central Jersey (OICJ) specialists obtain a complete medical history review.
+When diagnosing elbow tendonitis, our specialists obtain a complete medical history review.
 They also perform a physical examination.
-An accurate diagnosis is made based off of findings.
+An accurate diagnosis is made based on the findings.
 All specialists are fellowship trained and board-certified.

-OIOCJ patients receive a customized treatment plan.
+OIBO patients receive a customized treatment plan.
 The plan focuses on (1) decreasing inflammation and symptoms (2) preventing elbow tendonitis from reoccurring.
-OICJ specialists use a combination of treatment options, including:
+OIBO specialists use a combination of treatment options, including: